earlywarningtoolbox/spatial_warnings/cran-comments.md

 This is an update to the package spatialwarnings that fixes many bugs, improves the code base and provides new functionality.

-Please note that this is a reupload which should fix an issue with a file previously included in error in the source archive.
+More information is available below.

 Thanks,